rbarket/GenInt/README.md

 - theta_sub: Which elementary extension we are working with (log(u) or exp(u), u in the field we are working in)
 - m: the multiplicity of the denominators of each partial fraction.
 If m=1, then the denominator is square-free and only the TR-algorithm is used.
 If m>1, perform hermite reduction until the denominator is square-free and then use the TR-algorithm

-The current implementation only generates linear denominators.
+The current implementation only generates linear denominators for each of the partial fractions generated (num_terms in `TR_lin_gen()`).
 Quadratic denominators are possible and the code in the function `lin_random_denom()` can be altered to include this case.
 The paper discusses the drawbacks of this and higher degree polynomials will not work due to the amount of time the `solve` command takes.

 ## Dataset